rpominov/fun-task/docs/exceptions.md

 ## Unexpected failures in browser

-Just as in Node we could "restart" the browser or reload the page.
+Just as in Node we could restart the program by reloading the webpage.
 However, that option is usually considered as an awful behavior from the UX point of view.
 So instead we may choose not to restart in a hope of providing a better UX at a risk of leaking inconsistent state to the database, etc. Some bugs are indeed not fatal for a web page, and it often may continue to work mostly fine.
 So this is a